Rachel Shalon: Personal life

-In 1930 Rachel Znanmirow married Uriel Shalon, also an engineer, and became known as Rachel Shalon.
+In 1930 Rachel Znamirowska married Uriel Shalon, also an engineer, and became known as Rachel Shalon.

-Professor Rachel Shalon's niece Marjem Chatterton (née Znamirowska/Znamerovschi) also studied engineering at the Technicon in 1934-9 and became a leading structural engineer in both Israel and Zimbabwe.
+Professor Rachel Shalon's niece Marjem Chatterton (née Znamirowska/Znamerovschi) also studied engineering at the Technicon in 1934-1939 and became a leading structural engineer in both Israel and Zimbabwe.

 Images

 Four images taken in Professor Shalon's office in 1963 by Boris Carmi are held by the National Library of Israel.
 They show the piece of concrete and vase of flowers on her desk mentioned in the 1960 Maariv article.